myRentokil

 Once inside your building, rodents can pose a significant risk to your business.
 They carry a wide range of diseases, can physically contaminate stock, damage building infrastructure and can ultimately have a negative impact on your business’ reputation.

-Rentokil can help keep your business free from infestations by implementing preventative practices and suitable pest-proofing solutions to block entry routes.
-We have over 95 years of experience studying pest behaviour to provide customers with innovative control solutions.
-We’ve developed the most effective pest-proofing methods and materials to safeguard businesses from rodents and other pests at our Global Research and Development Centre.
+Rentokil helps keep businesses protected by implementing preventative practices and tailored pest-proofing solutions to block entry routes.
+With over 100 years of experience studying pest behaviour, we provide innovative, research-led control strategies.
+Our Global Research and Development Centre continues to develop the most effective pest-proofing methods and materials to keep rodents and other pests out, and your reputation intact.

 Our diverse suite of expert-designed proofing solutions, utilising robust materials like Kevlar and steel mesh, ensures impenetrable barriers against rodents.